-- A blog post that tells the story of your project.
-Blogging is a popular way working data scientists share their ideas, network, and find jobs.
-While you don't have to actually publish your blog, you'll need to turn in something that's both interesting to a broad audience of data professionals and technically accurate.
-Note: if you're aiming to write a scientific paper, a draft of that paper can count.
-Just make sure it's readable to non-experts! - A GitHub repository full of the code required to reproduce your analysis and figures.
+- A report that tells the story of your project.
+This can be formatted as a blog, a scientific manuscript, or something else. - A GitHub repository full of the code required to reproduce your analysis and figures.
 Your repository should be documented with a nice, informative README so a data scientist from outside MADS could understand what you did!